enderNakamoto/warlords/README.md

 ![alt text](images/architecture.png)

+The Diagram above shows the user actions, and the automated actions of Acurast processors (cron jobs):

+Main Actions a Player Can Take (public entry functions called by players) are as follow:

+- **Join the Game**: Upon joining the game, a player's default values are initialized in the game state.
+Players are provided with an army that has a default troop composition.

+- **Mobilize Army**: After joining the game, players can modify the composition of their attacking army.

+- **Attack Castle Edo**: Players can challenge Edo Castle.
+If they succeed, they become the next Shogun.

+- **Set Castle Defense**: Only the current Shogun, the lord of Edo Castle, has the authority to change the troop composition of the defending army.

+The scripts running in Acurast’s TEE handle the following automated tasks (public entry functions called by cron jobs):

+- **Update Weather Conditions**: Fetches and updates the weather data every 6 hours.

+- **Update Player State**: Updates player statuses every hour.

 ## Acurast Integration and trust assumptions

 Acurast is a decentralized and trustless compute execution layer, leveraging Trust Execution Environments opening up the capability to have Acurast’s Processors (off-chain workers) fetch, sign and submit data on-chain completely trustless and confidential.
 The processors are highly decentralized and uses processing power of old mobile phones.

+On Aptos, fetching non-price feed data can be difficult.
+However, we believe that Aptos smart contracts can receive Web2 API data through Acurast TEE processors with minimal trust assumptions.
+As a result, we decided to run scripts containing the [aptos-ts-sdk](https://github.com/aptos-labs/aptos-ts-sdk) inside Acurast processors.

-For our proof of concept, deployed nodejs script on a Acurast processor fetches that weather data from [openweathermap api](https://openweathermap.org/current).
+For our proof of concept, we deployed nodejs script on a Acurast processor fetches that weather data from [openweathermap api](https://openweathermap.org/current).
 Assuming that the data from Openweather API is correct, the data is forwarded to the game smart contract (move module) without additional trust overhead.
 It is signed by a preassigned weatherman, verifying that the incoming data comes from the acurast processor.

 The acurast data sets the weather condition to one of the following options, based on the [weather condition codes of the api](https://openweathermap.org/weather-conditions)